 This is such a simple art project but it is so fun.
 Part of it is the novelty of painting with the puffy shaving cream food coloring paint.
 Part of it is the whole hands on experience of making your own paint medium and as part of the project.
 You only need a few supplies for this easy leaf painting project.

 - Leaves printed off of computer or hand drawn or traced by your children

 - Acrylic Paint (or washable paint or food coloring)

 - Shallow pan or dish

-Gather your supplies and head to the kitchen.
+To begin this fall leaves painting project, gather your supplies and head to the kitchen.
 Working on a counter near the sink would be ideal.
 Start by taking you pan and filling the bottom with shaving cream.
 A thin layer is all you really need.
 Give it a little shake to spread the shaving cream out.

 Gently pull your leaf out of the shaving cream and set aside to dry a little.
 Once you have dipped all of your leaves in the shaving cream paint, gently go back and dab any excess paint off of the leaf.
 When they have completely dried (takes about an hour), let you child pick a spot in their room to display their shaving cream painted Fall leaves!

+This shaving cream paint art is so fun to do.
 Have you or your child ever painted with shaving cream before?
 Give it a try the next time your child wants to paint!

 You may also enjoy these fun fall crafts: